quiet-zone-background-world-of-threads-festival-gareth-bate

 • Nov.
 2 - Nov.
 18, 2012

-Maggie Tchir and Kathleen Hill, Earth Nest, detail.
+Maggie Tchir and Kathleen Hill, Earth Nest, detail, Quiet Zone exhibition, World of Threads Festival 2012.

-Maggie Tchir and Kathleen Hill, Earth Nest, detail.
+Maggie Tchir and Kathleen Hill, Earth Nest, detail, Quiet Zone exhibition, World of Threads Festival 2012.

 Earth Nest by Maggie Tchir and Kathleen Hill from British Columbia was one segment from a large installation entitled Cosmic House.
 Maggie and Kathleen used Merino and Romney wools to hand-felt flat and molded wool for the piece, which was delivered to the gallery on a forklift.
 For me, this sculptural work made a dual statement.
 On one hand it appeared firm and strong, while on the other there was a definite delicacy to the artwork.